python/devguide/triage/triaging.rst

 These are things you can help with once you have experience developing for
 Python:

-* try reproducing the bug: for instance, if a bug is not clearly explained enough for you to reproduce it, then there is a good chance a core developer won't be able to either.
+* Try reproducing the bug: for instance, if a bug is not explained clearly enough for you to reproduce it, then there is a good chance a core developer won't be able to either.
-* see if the issue happens on a different Python version: it is always helpful to know if a bug not only affects the in-development version of Python, but whether it also affects other versions in maintenance mode.
+* See if the issue happens on a different Python version: it is always helpful to know if a bug not only affects the in-development version of Python, but whether it also affects other versions in maintenance mode.
-* write a unit test: if the bug lacks a unit test that should end up in Python's test suite, having that written can be very helpful.
+* Write a unit test: if the bug lacks a unit test that should end up in Python's test suite, having that written can be very helpful.

 This is all helpful as it allows members of the :ref:`triage team <triage-team>`